Duke William of Württemberg: War service

 After studying in Geneva and Bonn, he joined the Austrian Army in 1848 as a lieutenant for Infantry Regiment Kaiser Franz Joseph No. 1 in Vienna.
 During the First Italian War of Independence (1848–1849) he was wounded several times.
 In recognition of his bravery, Field Marshal Joseph Radetzky von Radetz promoted him to captain in the infantry regiment No. 45.

 In 1853 he became major, between 1857 and 1859 colonel lieutenant, and colonel and commander of the infantry regiment No. 27 King of the Belgians.
 He fought also at the Second Italian War of Independence (1859).
 At the Battle of Magenta, he impressed both his superiors, Major General Wilhelm Ramming and Field Marshal Lieutenant Eduard Clam-Gallas and his opponents.
 The French generals Gustave Lannes de Montebello and Pierre Louis Charles de Failly mentioned this a few weeks later in a meeting against the Field Marshal Lieutenant Prince of Hesse.

 In 1866 he took part in the Austro-Prussian War as a major general, his brigade was assigned to the Northern Army and fought in the Battles of Königgrätz, Swiepwalde, Blumenau and Bratislava.

 After the campaign, he arrived with his brigade in Trieste, in 1869 he was made commander of 11th Infantry Division troops in Prague and on 24 October 1869 he was promoted to lieutenant field marshal.
 During the Franco-Prussian War William fought on the German side against France.
 He also fought in the Russian-Turkish war in 1878.

 Bosnia and Herzegovina

 In 1878, during the Austro-Hungarian occupation of Bosnia and Herzegovina, he fought (again on the Austrian side) at Rogelj and Jajce.
 Due to his excellent performances, Emperor Franz Joseph I appointed him Feldzeugmeister and commanding general of the 18th Army Corps.
 His task was to submit to the west and bring peace to Bosnia.
 In 1878 he was commissioned to organize the newly established Condominium of Bosnia and Herzegovina militarily and politically.
 He served as Governor of Bosnia and Herzegovina from 1878 to 1881.

 He developed the military and economic interests to be taken into account plan, a large number of communication routes.
-The school system, especially the militarily organized Knabenpensionat in Sarajevo, developed in short time, as well as all other branches of administration and justice.
+The school system, especially the militarily organized Knabenpensionat in Sarajevo, developed in a short time, as well as all other branches of administration and justice.